 John 13:23, Amplified

-The apostle, traditionally John, is found sitting at the table with the rest of the disciples.
-It is an intimate and relaxing affair as they eat and talk and rest in a cool, quiet room.
-John has learned to lean.
+This apostle, traditionally known to be John, is sitting at the table with the rest of the disciples.
+It is an intimate and relaxing affair, they eat and talk and rest in a cool, quiet room.
+It’s here that John learns to lean.

-It was getting dark.
-Jesus had just hours before the nightmare would begin.
 When the black rolls in, and it begins to get scary, resting your head on Jesus’ shoulder is a wonderful place to be.
 We may not look at it like this, but I believe Jesus is comforted by our love.
 He is encouraged by our affection.
+It was now getting dark outside.
+Jesus had just hours before the nightmare would begin.

 We can make Him happy and content by our simple tokens of affection.

 The ‘arm of the Lord’ is spoken of repeatedly by the prophets.
 They had a prophetic insight into the strength of God.
 We call it, ‘omnipotence’, and our understanding is that He has all strength, and all power– all of the time.
 I think that John was leaning on that omnipotence.
 But it still was motivated by his affection and love for Jesus.

 Our Savior is strong enough to carry our very heavy burdens and all of our loads.